 Best Methods for Sleep Training if You Share a Room

 If you decide to sleep train while sharing a room, two methods fit this situation best.
-While you certainly could attempt any sleep training method, it’s best to know which are most effective.
+While you certainly could attempt any sleep training method, it’s best to know which is most effective.
 I also recommend starting the process over the weekend, so no one is exhausted when it’s time to go to work the next day.

 While it can seem overwhelming to think about sleeping training while sharing a room, it doesn’t have to be.
 With a little confidence and some patience, you can achieve the ideal night’s sleep you are longing for.
 So, if you have asked yourself whether you can sleep train if you share a room, keep on reading.